 Cell: (516) 749-3860

-Ken Broschart was hired as an assistant coach for the U-M varsity men's lacrosse program on June 22, 2011, and is entering his fourth season with the U-M varsity lacrosse program.
+Ken Broschart was hired as an assistant coach for the U-M varsity men's lacrosse program on June 22, 2011, and is entering his fifth season with the U-M varsity lacrosse program.

 Broschart has spent his tenure as a varsity coach as the Wolverines defensive coordinator, and employed an up-tempo, fast-sliding defensive system for the Wolverine defensive.

-During the 2014 season, Broschart guided the top man-down unit in the ECAC and ranked No. 11 nationally as the unit killed off 77 percent opponents chances.
+In 2015, Broschart guided a defensive unit that set a program record for goals allowed in a season 150, eclipsing the previous mark of 165 that was set during the 2013 season.
+During the 2014 season, he led the top man-down unit in the ECAC and ranked No. 11 nationally as the unit killed off 77 percent opponents chances.
 He also mentored ECAC All-Freshman selection Andrew Hatton, as well as a defensive unit that was No. 2 in the conference in caused turnovers per game and 26th-nationally with 7.44 per contest.